 The developers of Linux Mint could have stopped at making the distro simple to use and just left the GUI looking like a 2005 Windows environment, but they went the extra mile to keep things modern with nice icons, smooth animations, transitions, and reliable multitasking.

-All these advantages are combined into any of 3 officially supported editions named after the desktop environment that they run i.e. Cinnamon, MATE, and Xfce.
+All these advantages are combined into any of the 3 officially supported editions named after the desktop environment that they run i.e. Cinnamon, MATE, and Xfce.
 All Linux Mint editions offer a consistently modern UI that goes a long way to make using them a pleasant experience.

 Following our previous reason, users are bound to feel at home, or at least, welcome, when using Linux Mint because of its familiar setup to that of Windows.
 Its configuration and navigation options don’t use text different from other operating systems so it is easy to find what one is looking for.

-To put in simpler terms, from the time you install the Linux Mint to your first boot, you wouldn’t feel lost and will be able to find your away around without outside help whether you are coming from a Windows, macOS, or non-Linux platform.
+To put in simpler terms, from the time you install the Linux Mint to your first boot, you wouldn’t feel lost and will be able to find your way around without outside help whether you are coming from a Windows, macOS, or non-Linux platform.

 4. Drivers, Multimedia, Tools Support